2005 Alabama Crimson Tide football team

-The 2005 Alabama Crimson Tide football team represented the University of Alabama during the 2005 NCAA Division I-A football season.
-This was the team's 73rd season in the SEC.
-The 2005 squad collected a record of 10–2 under coach Mike Shula.
-The team started off the season at 9–0, notching wins over Florida and Tennessee.
-The team lost their final two regular season games against LSU and Auburn.
-The Crimson Tide received a bid to the 2006 Cotton Bowl Classic against Texas Tech, where they defeated the Red Raiders on a last-second field goal by Jamie Christensen.
+The 2005 Alabama Crimson Tide football team represented the University of Alabama as a member of the Southeastern Conference (SEC) during the 2005 NCAA Division I-A football season.
+Led by third-year head coach Mike Shula, the Crimson Tide compiled an overall record of 10–2 with a mark of 6–2 in conference play, placing third in the SEC's Western Division.
+The team started off the season at 9–0, notching wins over Florida and Tennessee, the two final games of the regular season against LSU and Auburn.
+The Crimson Tide received a bid to the Cotton Bowl Classic, where they defeated Texas Tech on a last-second field goal.
+The team played home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.

-The season was also marked by a notable catch by wide receiver Tyrone Prothro, known to Alabama fans as The Catch.
+The season was marked by a notable catch by wide receiver Tyrone Prothro, known to Alabama fans as The Catch, against Southern Miss in the second game of the season.
 Prothro's career ended later that season as he suffered a broken leg against Florida.
-Prothro's catch would win ESPN's Game Changing Performance for week two, and later the ESPY Award for Best Play in all of sports for 2005.
+Prothro's catch won ESPN's Game Changing Performance for week two, and later the Best Play ESPY Award in all of sports for 2005.

-Following the 2005 season, the NCAA levied sanctions against the Crimson Tide, forcing Alabama to vacate all of their 10 wins.
+In 2009, the National Collegiate Athletic Association (NCAA) levied sanctions against Alabama, forcing the Crimson Tide to vacate all of their wins from the season.